 Furniture packers/movers pack furniture and equipment and move it between households, offices and storage places.

-Helicopter pilots fly helicopters to transport people, spread fertiliser and bait, or provide air rescue and ambulance services.
+Helicopter pilots fly helicopters to transport goods, people including photographers, spread fertiliser, spray crops, lift items into difficult sites and provide air rescue and ambulance services.

-Train drivers drive passenger or freight trains to destinations.
-They may also shift (shunt) carriages and wagons using trains or remote controls.
+Train drivers drive passenger or freight trains.
+They may shift (shunt) carriages and wagons using trains or remote controls.

 Mail and parcel sorters work in processing centres.
 They sort mail and parcels by address, either manually or by machine.